medialab/xan/docs/cmd/count.md

 or gzipped files, unless a `.gzi` index (as created by `bgzip -i`) can be found beside it.

+Finally, this command is able to access the number of rows of a `.parquet` file out of the box.

 Usage:
     xan count [options] [<input>]